garylirocks/quickrefs/azure-storage.markdown

 - Archive
   - can only be set at blob level
   - data is **offline**, only metadata available for online query
+  - to access data, the blob must first be **rehydrated**, two methods
+    - Copying it to a new blob in the hot or cool tier
-  - to access data, the blob must first be **rehydrated** (changing the blob tier from Archive to Hot or Cool, this can take hours)
+    - Changing the blob tier from Archive to hot or cool (this can take hours)

 ### Organization